Fall Hikes for Families

 Location: Mount Rainier Area

-Length: 5.0 miles
+Length: 5 miles

-Elevation Gain: 1200 feet
+Elevation gain: 1,200 feet

 Summit Lake is a great destination for the family at any time of the year.
 Photo by gnortsdc.

 Superb Summit Lake is set on a ridge just outside Mount Rainier National Park with a knockout view of the mountain’s north side.
 Kids will enjoy the gradual trail, after an eroded beginning section, into old growth trees of the Clearwater Wilderness.
 At one mile it crosses a bridge over the outlet of little Twin Lake, which seems to have lost its twin.
-Both blueberries and huckleberries occur along the way and at the lake.
+Both blueberries and huckleberries grow along the way and at the lake.
 The view of Mount Rainier flanked by foothills flaming with color is stunning.
+Lead the kids around the lakeshore on the right and up to a high ridge for the best views south.
+Or stay at the shoreline for water play and fishing.

 Norway Pass

-Location: Mt.
-St. Helens Area
+Location: Mount St. Helens Area

 Length: 4.5 miles, roundtrip

-Elevation Gain: 300 feet
+Elevation gain: 300 feet

 Keep an eye out for huckleberries along Norway Pass.
 Photo by Jon Lee.

 Norway Pass in the Mount St. Helens National Volcanic Monument is spectacular in the fall.
-Berries are ripening, and their leaves and those of vine maples and mountain ash are bright red and orange.
+Berries are ripe in early fall, and their leaves and those of vine maples and mountain ash are bright red and orange in later fall.
 They are just the backdrop for this spectacular viewpoint of the disaster area.
 You and the kids can look across Spirit Lake to the crater and steaming dome, clothed by now in the first snowfall.
-One third of the lake is still covered by a log raft of trees blown in by the 1980 eruption and washed into the lake in the following tidal wave.
+One third of the lake is still covered by a log raft of trees blown in by the 1980 eruption and washed into the lake.
+This is a 4.5-mile round trip hike, so be sure to carry water.

 Eastern Washington